Sports Concussion Clinic

-- Same-day or next-day medical appointments to evaluate your child soon after a concussion.
+- Prompt medical appointments to evaluate your child soon after a concussion.

-- Consultation to determine appropriate, safe and timely return to sports.
+- Consultation by our concussion team to determine appropriate, safe and timely return to sports.

-- Multidisciplinary team of Board-Certified experts in sports medicine, neuropsychology, rehabilitation and more.
+- Multidisciplinary team of Board-Certified experts in sports medicine, neuropsychology, neurosurgery, rehabilitation and more.

 - Coordination of care with primary care providers, school personnel, coaches, athletic trainers and other relevant personnel.